fasiha/obsidian-ichi.moe-japanese/README.md

 ## Requirements

-- Internet connection (to access ichi.moe API)
+- Internet connection (to access https://ichi.moe API)
 - Obsidian v0.15.0 or higher

 ## How It Works